 What does it mean to be ‘graceful’?

->

-> I would think graceful means balanced, elegant, subtle, effective and possibly artistic.
+I would think graceful means balanced, elegant, subtle, effective and possibly artistic.
+A graceful person is someone who strives for aesthetic-ness as well as substance, as he or she understands that Aesthetic (balance & elegance) = Grace.
 A graceful person gets things done, but does it in a way that is beautiful and you would be happy to have him or her repeat it.

->

-> A graceful person raises the standards of everyone close by, forcing everyone to the top, not to the bottom.
+A graceful person raises the standards of everyone close by, forcing everyone to the top, not to the bottom.
 A graceful person is the person we cannot live without, the one who makes the difference.

 There is no such thing as being born graceful.
 It’s not a talent, it is a choice!
 Only one person could have that exception and that is Jesus, our saviour.

 Jesus’s birthday is only one night away now and it got me thinking….

 Jesus was – a man who was the epitome’ of grace